 When staying in the above areas, you could opt for other Taiwan hypermarkets Carrefour, A-Mart, or RT-Mart.

-If you want to avoid the city, you can still stick to the towns or eastern cities and have access to various food and services because of convenience stores.
-When getting out of your home for fresh air, you can stop at any 7-Eleven, Family Mart, or other chain and grab some warm food while reading a book.
+If you want to avoid the city, stick to the towns or eastern cities and have access to various food and services because of convenience stores.
+When getting out of your home for fresh air, stop at any 7-Eleven, Family Mart, or other chain and grab some warm food while reading a book.

 Taipei has the widest selection of bars and clubs.
 No matter what day of the week you want to go out, you’ll always find a crowd getting a drink after work.
 Venus always likes to keep guests flowing, so they’ll often host events.